-In terms of first impressions, this speaker looks like your average compact tops and subs setup, aside from the clean looking stand which is designed to support the top of the cabinet over the sub.
+In terms of first impressions, the Bose F1 looks like your average compact tops and subs setup, aside from the clean looking stand which is designed to support the top of the cabinet over the sub.

 This high/mid speaker is referred to as the eight hundred and twelve model.
-The number refers to the driver format, which is what makes this model different from a conventional horn and woofer design.
-The speaker features a total of eight small high and mid drivers that form a true line source.
+The number refers to the driver format, which is what makes the Bose F1 different from a conventional horn and woofer design.
+The F1 features a total of eight small high and mid drivers that form a true line source.

 These are backed up by a twelve-inch driver that’s directly mounted behind them and works by handling the lower end.
-This speaker is self-powered, complete with a one KW rated amp section onboard, offering three decibel frequency response at 52 HZ, up to 16 KHZ.
+They are self-powered, complete with a one KW rated amp section onboard, offering 3 decibel frequency response at 52 HZ, up to 16 KHZ.

-It has a max peak output of one hundred and thirty two decibel SPL, not to mention a coverage patent that’s forty degrees by one hundred degrees.
-The design of which makes the speaker perfect for nightclub crowds.
+It has a max peak output of one hundred and 32 decibel SPL, not to mention a coverage patent that’s forty degrees by one hundred degrees.
+The design of which makes the Bose F1 perfect for nightclub crowds.

 Speaker Reach and Power

 They feature an adjustable array pattern, which is an effective, yet simple design that doesn’t require any technical know-how from the user, so it’s a great choice even for the new DJ.
 By pushing on the bottom or top of the speaker’s grill, the lower and upper sections will swing away and click in place and are held tight by magnets.